 Jim Hoft at Gateway Pundit got a glimpse of the website before it went off-line, finding the latest post in which she says she’s now “without a compass.”

 I gather Snowden took the compass so he could find his way to Hong Kong.
+(Alert: sound is very loud when playing clip)

 The Guardian on Monday shares more about the young man who it says was behind last week’s leaks concerning National Security Agency programs that sweep up data on phone calls and Internet activity.
 It paints a portrait of a mediocre student with a GED degree who joined the Army in 2003, but was discharged after breaking his legs in a training accident.
 Snowden says he later wound up working with the CIA and then a contractor because he’s skilled at computer programming.